Walk, Bike, and Roll Education for all Students K-12 in California

 Walking, Biking, and Rolling help Save Lives, Reduce Injuries, Reduce Pollution, Reduce Climate Change, Reduce Diabetes, Improve Mental Health, Improve Physical Health, Build Community, and Save Money all at the same time while getting our kids where they need to go.

-This is a next step beyond Safe Routes to School so that all schools (not just some) teach kids how to safely walk, bike, or roll to wherever our students need to go.
-Currently most Safe Routes to School programs are optional after school or extra curricular activities.
-We believe safe walking, biking and rolling should be taught as core life long skills to every student starting in kindergarten and continuing progressively through high school.
+This is a next step for Safe Routes to School in California so that all schools teach all kids how to safely walk, bike, or roll to wherever our students need to go.

-The walk/bike/roll curriculum would be woven into California educational standards, frameworks, and curriculums with elements in science, social studies, civic engagement, health, and especially physical education.
-This may be accomplished either by legislative mandate or by securing funding and convincing California's educational professionals to add it in upcoming revisions of California's education standards, frameworks, and curriculums.
+Walk/bike/roll education needs to be woven into California standards, frameworks, and curriculums with elements in science, social studies, civic engagement, health, and especially physical education without creating extra work for teachers.
+This can be accomplished through updates to California's Education Code and by securing funding so California's educational professionals can add it in upcoming revisions of California's education standards, frameworks, and curriculums.